gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - `NativeComponent.binaries` collides with `project.binaries`, for example, when defining binary libs.
 - `NativeComponent.binaries.all { }` is awkward for linker settings, as these aren't available for a shared lib binary.
 - Add back some conveniences for compiler and linker args for all binaries once delayed configuration is implemented.
-- Allow customisation of the source sets for a binary.
+- Allow customization of the source sets for a binary.
 - Strongly type the compiler and linker args as `String`.
 - Need to run `ranlib` over static libraries.